-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the Company for the year ended December 31, 2023.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the Company for the year ended December 31, 2024.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matters described below to be the key audit matters to be communicated in our report:

-1. Valuation of inventory
+Valuation of inventory

-Please refer to Note 4(g) for significant accounting policies on inventories and Note 5(a) for significant accounting assumptions and judgment, and major sources of estimation uncertainty.
-Information regarding the inventory is shown in Note 6(f) of the financial statements.
+Please refer to Note 4(g) for significant accounting policies on inventories valuation, Note 5 for significant accounting estimation, and assumptions uncertainty on inventory valuation, information regarding the inventory valuation is shown in Note 6(e) of the financial statements.

-Description of Key Audit Matter:
+Description of key audit matter:

 The Company's inventories are copper products which are measured at the lower of cost and net realizable value.
-Since the selling price is affected by copper price fluctuations, and the international copper price is highly volatile, the valuation of inventory is one of the key areas our audit focused on.
+Since the selling price is affected by copper price which fluctuates wildly, the valuation of inventory is one of the key areas our audit focused on.